Gross Income

 Sometimes, an assignee or agent of the taxpayer receives the income.
 Nonetheless, the taxpayer is still liable for the tax.
 An assignment of income does not shift the tax liability to the assignee — it remains with the assignor.
 Income received by employees working for an employer is taxable to the employer.
 When a child earns income for personal services, such as acting, then the amount is included in the child's gross income even if the money is paid to the parents.

 Income earned from property sales is taxed, but the amount taxed is limited by the recovery of capital doctrine — taxable income = the selling price of property minus the adjusted tax basis of the property, which is often equal to the purchase price.
 So if the taxpayer buys $5,000 worth of stock and later sells it for $10,000, then only $5,000 of that amount is taxable, even though $10,000 was received, since the other $5,000 was simply a recovery of the invested capital.
 Likewise, a buyer of a bond with accrued interest must pay for that accrued interest, so the bondholder can subtract the accrued interest from her interest income for the tax year, since she did not earn the interest before the bond was bought.
-The tax basis of the bond is also lowered by the amount of the accrued interest, so when the bondholder sells the bond, the capital gain is increased or the capital loss is decreased by the amount of the subtracted accrued interest.
+The tax basis of the bond is also lowered by accrued interest, so when the bond is sold, the capital gain is increased or the capital loss is decreased by the subtracted accrued interest.

 When Gross Income is Recognized